-CONS 174 S Carpentry Forms (2-2) 3 Credits
+Carpentry Forms (2-2)

-This course is based on the NCCER's (National Center for Construction Education and Research) Level 3 Carpentry Fundamentals and is designed to provide a broad range of information and hands-on practice to students in construction technology relative to concrete forms and placement.
+This course is based on the NCCER's (National Center for 3 Construction Education and Research) Level Carpentry Fundamentals and is designed to provide a broad range of information and hands-on practice to students in construction technology relative to concrete forms and placement.
 Topics covered include rigging practices/ equipment, concrete properties/ reinforcement, handling/placing concrete, trenching, excavating, foundations and slab-on-grade, vertical formwork, horizontal formwork, and tilt-up wall panels.
 A course fee will apply.
 (Prerequisite: CONS 105 or Permission of Instructor)

-CONS 232 F Site Layout (2-2) 3 Credits
+Site Layout (2-2)

-This course is based on the NCCER's (National Center for Construction Education and Research) Level 1 Site Layout materials and is designed to provide extended information beyond the core classes and hands-on experience to students in the fundamentals of site layout.
-Topics covered include distance measurement and leveling, measurement conversion, proper tool/equipment handling, surveying math/operations, basic data collection/computer entry skills, concrete properties, and means/methods.
+3 Credits This course is based on the NCCER's (National Center for Construction Education and Research) Level 1 Site Layout materials and is designed to provide extended information beyond the core classes and hands-on experience to students in the fundamentals of Topics covered include distance measurement and site layout. leveling, measurement conversion, proper tool/equipment handling, surveying math/operations, basic data collection/computer entry skills, concrete properties, and means/methods.
 A course fee will apply.

-CONS 245 Project Management (2-2)
+Project Management (2-2)

-This course is based on the NCCER's (National Center for Construction Education and Research) project management materials to expand front-line supervision concepts by incorporating topics relating to the broader scope of project management. covered include introduction to project management, interpersonal skills, issues/resolutions, and construction documents/ planning, cost estimation/ control, scheduling, resource/quality control, and continuous improvement.
+This course is based on the NCCER's (National Center for Construction Education and Research) project management materials to expand front-line supervision concepts by incorporating topics relating to the broader scope of project management.
+Topics covered include introduction to project management, safety, interpersonal skills, issues/resolutions, and construction documents/ planning, cost estimation/ control, scheduling, resource/guality control, and continuous improvement.
 A course fee will apply.